AdobeDocs/experience-manager-65.de-DE/help/forms/using/configuring-secure-administration-settings-aem.md

 ---
 title: Konfigurieren sicherer Verwaltungseinstellungen für AEM Forms on JEE
-seo-title: Konfigurieren sicherer Verwaltungseinstellungen für AEM Forms on JEE
+seo-title: Configuring Secure Administration Settings for AEM Forms on JEE
-description: Erfahren Sie, wie Sie Benutzerkonten und Dienste verwalten, die zwar in einer privaten Entwicklungsumgebung erforderlich sind, aber in einer Produktionsumgebung von AEM Forms on JEE nicht erforderlich sind.
+description: Erfahren Sie, wie Sie Benutzerkonten und Services verwalten, die zwar in einer privaten Entwicklungsumgebung erforderlich sind, aber in einer Produktionsumgebung von AEM Forms on JEE nicht benötigt werden.
-seo-description: Erfahren Sie, wie Sie Benutzerkonten und Dienste verwalten, die zwar in einer privaten Entwicklungsumgebung erforderlich sind, aber in einer Produktionsumgebung von AEM Forms on JEE nicht erforderlich sind.
+seo-description: Learn how to administer user accounts and services that, although required in a private development environment, are not required in a production environment of AEM Forms on JEE.
 uuid: 04e45d06-f57d-406c-8228-15f483199430
 content-type: reference
 topic-tags: Security